fathertime100/apollo-coin/README.md

 8 = Your masternode is syncing to the network.
 Please wait, this could take anywhere between 5 and 60 minutes.

-9 = Your masternode has been successfully enabled remotely from a "cold-wallet" setup on a remote computer.
+9 = Your masternode has been successfully enabled remotely from a "cold-wallet" installed on a remote computer.
 It is actively participating on the XAP blockchain and there is no need to make any further action or checks on the block explorer or !mn bot to see if it is operating, you can rest assured that it is operating correctly.
 It could take anywhere between 5 to 60 minutes for it's status to update in your "cold-wallet" on your remote computer.
 After any start command is issued from your wallet, please wait 96 hours (4 days) for the masternode to show up on the xap.overemo.com explorer and on the !mn bot on our discord channel.
 This includes clicking start again from your wallet after your masternode was previously enabled.

 Your masternode should currently have a status of either 8 or 2.